Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications: Introduction

-Principal component analysis (PCA) is a foundational technique for dimensionality reduction and feature extraction, with broad applications across technology and science \cite{moore1981principal,bishop2006pattern,jolliffe2016principal}.
+\IEEEPARstart{P}{rincipal} component analysis (PCA) is a foundational technique for dimensionality reduction and feature extraction, with broad applications across technology and science \cite{moore1981principal,bishop2006pattern,jolliffe2016principal}.
 For large-scale and streaming datasets, online algorithms for PCA are essential.
-A prominent class of such algorithms is principal/minor component flows, which are recursive methods that have gained significant attention in statistics and machine learning \cite{Plaut2018,cunningham2022principal,wright2022high,wainwright2019high}, signal processing \cite{tanaka2005generalized,peng2006convergence}, and control theory \cite{hasan2006stability,manton2005dual,borkar2012oja,benner2015survey,bonnabel2012geometry,yamada2020lowrank,yamada2021comparison,TsuzukiOhki2024,TsuzukiOhki2024a}.
-While these algorithms are valued for their computational efficiency, the theoretical conditions guaranteeing their convergence, especially for general non-symmetric matrices, remain incompletely understood.
+A prominent class of such algorithms is principal and minor component flows, which are recursive methods that have gained significant attention in statistics, machine learning \cite{Plaut2018,cunningham2022principal,wright2022high,wainwright2019high}, signal processing \cite{tanaka2005generalized,peng2006convergence}, and control theory \cite{hasan2006stability,manton2005dual,borkar2012oja,benner2015survey,bonnabel2012geometry,yamada2020lowrank,yamada2021comparison,TsuzukiOhki2024,TsuzukiOhki2024a}.
+Although these algorithms are valued for their computational efficiency, the theoretical conditions guaranteeing their convergence, particularly for general non-symmetric matrices, remain incompletely understood.